NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 # Introduction

-This is a simple resubmit of `draft-muks-dnsop-dns-catalog-zones-04` with the authors replaced.
-The new authors are representatives of Open Source DNS implementations and a DNS Operator who want to work and cooperate on progressing this draft to produce a cross-implementation DNS Catalog Zones standard.

 The data in a DNS zone is synchronized amongst its primary and secondary nameservers using AXFR and IXFR.
 However, the list of zones served by the primary (called a catalog in [@!RFC1035]) is not automatically synchronized with the secondaries.
 To add or remove a zone, the administrator of a DNS nameserver farm not only has to add or remove the zone from the primary, they must also add/remove the zone from all secondaries, either manually or via an external application.
-This can be both inconvenient and error-prone; it will also be dependent on the nameserver implementation.
+This can be both inconvenient and error-prone; it is also dependent on the nameserver implementation.

 This document describes a method in which the catalog is represented as a regular DNS zone (called a "catalog zone" here), and transferred using DNS zone